balena-io-experimental/pixel-buddy/README.md

 Alternatively, you can clone this repo, create a new fleet, and push it to your device using the [balena CLI](https://www.balena.io/docs/reference/balena-cli/).
 This method is recommended if you want to potentially modify the project or do further development.

 In either case, once you have clicked the deploy button (which will walk you through creating a fleet) or pushed the project using the CLI, next click the "Add device" button in your fleet.
 Choose the Raspberry Pi 3 (NOT 64 bit) and remember to enter your WiFi credentials since the Pi 3A+ does not have ethernet capability.
 Download the OS image file, burn it to a microSD card using [balena Etcher](https://www.balena.io/etcher/), insert the card into the Pi and then power it on.
+The Pi will then begin downloading the application.

+### Device configuration

-The Pi will begin downloading the application but we need to set a few [device configuration variables](https://www.balena.io/docs/learn/manage/configuration/) before your display will show any images: (these are for the HyperPixel display only)
+Before your display will show any images, we'll need to set a few [device configuration variables](https://www.balena.io/docs/learn/manage/configuration/). (these are for the HyperPixel Square display only)

 Edit the "Define DT overlays" variable and set to `"hyperpixel4-square-pi3"` (including the quotes)

 Change the "Define device GPU memory in megabytes." value to at least 64

+Set the following custom configuration variables:

 | Variable Name | Variable Value |
 | ------------ | ----------- |